PDLT-University-of-York/test-split-site/docs/ultra/content-availability.md

 1. Click on the three dots icon to the right of the **Course Content** heading.
 2. Select **Batch Edit**.
-3. Select the content items whose visibility you want to modify by clicking on the appropriate checkboxes on the left hand side of the screen.
+3. Select the content items whose visibility you want to modify by clicking on the checkboxes on the left of the screen.
-4. Click on the box labelled **Options** in the bottom right corner of the screen.
+4. Click the box labelled **Options** in the bottom right corner of the screen.
-5. Click on **Edit visibility**.
+5. Click **Edit visibility**.
 6. Select the required visibility state, e.g. **Hidden from students**.
-7. Click on **Save visibility**.
+7. Click **Save visibility**.

 ![Accessing the Batch Edit menu option in the Course Content area in an Ultra course](images/content-availability-batch-edit-menu.png)
 ![Selecting items in the batch editor and then clicking the Edit visibility option](images/content-availability-batch-edit-visibility.png)